Life Insurance

 • Some medical exams include an electrocardiogram or EKG, which involves placing painless electrodes on your skin to record your heart’s electrical signals and screen for certain heart conditions

 A good way to get started is to see if your health can qualify you for accelerated underwriting.
-When you’re informed about your own health and your financial priorities, you’re in a better position to decide which insurance options are the best fit.
+When you’re informed about your own health and your financial priorities, you’re in a better position to consider the pros and cons to decide which insurance options are the best fit.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.